Create a New Path

 Status Thresholds - Dynamically generate

-Packet loss uses simply static thresholds.
+Packet loss uses static thresholds.
 Latency harnesses NetPath technologies to analyze the path statistics for each interval (as links can constantly appear then disappear between probes) then set the appropriate threshold levels based on whether any delays are considered healthy or unhealthy delay.

 For example, a 50ms transcontinental link is green (healthy), while a 50ms link between routers in the same building is red (unhealthy).